Battle of Gumbinnen: Opposing forces

 German aerial reconnaissance by the Flieger Abteilung 16 indicated a gap had formed between the Russian First and Second armies, while radio intercepts indicated Rennenkampf had halted his army for a rest on 20 August.
-François' scouts, following his success at the Battle of Stallupönen, reported the northern flank of the Russian First Army was exposed, and requested the 2nd Infantry Division for an attack, with support by the XVII Corps and I Reserve Corps.
+François' scouts, following his success at the Battle of Stallupönen, reported the northern flank of the Russian First Army was exposed, and requested the 2nd Division for an attack, with support by the XVII Corps and I Reserve Corps.
 Reluctantly agreeing, Prittwitz commented, "I Corps had made a soup for us, and we will now have to eat it up."

 German attack and retreat

 With his initial success, François had persuaded Prittwitz to launch an offensive against the Russian First Army while the Second Army was still far to the south.
 François argued that his troops, many of whom were native East Prussians, would be demoralized by retreating and leaving their homeland to the Russians, and that the Russians were not as strong as they appeared to be.
 A radio message that did not use codes supported this assessment.

-On the morning of 20 August, after a night march, the German 2nd Infantry Division advanced through the Züllkinner Forest and outflanked the Russian 28th Infantry Division, having been left unprotected by Huseyn Khan Nakhchivanski's cavalry.
-The German 1st Infantry Division engaged the Russian 29th Infantry Division at 3:30 a.m., as the German 2nd Infantry Division inflicted 60 percent casualties on the Russian 28th Infantry Division, capturing Mallwischken in the process.
+On the morning of 20 August, after a night march, the German 2nd Division advanced through the Züllkinner Forest and outflanked the Russian 28th Infantry Division, having been left unprotected by Huseyn Khan Nakhchivanski's cavalry.
+The German 1st Division engaged the Russian 29th Infantry Division at 3:30 AM, as the German 2nd Division inflicted 60 percent casualties on the Russian 28th Infantry Division, capturing Mallwischken in the process.

 To the south, Mackensen's XVII Corps and Below's I Reserve Corps were still moving up and were not ready for combat.
-Hearing of François's actions further north, Mackensen's 35th and 26th Infantry divisions attacked Rennenkampf's III Corps, consisting of the 25th and 27th Infantry Divisions, at 4:30 a.m.
+Hearing of François's actions further north, Mackensen's 35th and 26th Divisions attacked Rennenkampf's 3rd Army Corps (Russian Empire), consisting of the 25th and 27th Infantry Divisions, at 4:30 AM.
 However, Below was not able to join in until noon.
-The Russians in this area were well aware of German intentions due to François's attack, and had spent the time preparing for the assault by moving up their heavy artillery.
+The Russians in this area were well aware of German intentions due to François' attack, and had spent the time preparing for the assault by moving up their heavy artillery.
 At first the German advance went well, but it faltered once it came under Russian artillery fire, and the Russians were able to turn the German flanks and force the enemy to retreat in disorder to the Insterburg-Angerburg lines, leaving 6,000 prisoners in Russian hands.

 Meanwhile, Below's I Reserve Corps, instead of advancing on Goldap as ordered, turned north to help Mackensen.
-His flank was then attacked by the Russian 30th Infantry division.
+His flank was then attacked by the Russian 30th Infantry Division.
 The Germans were unable to advance, and support Mackensen, while both sides suffered heavy casualties.
 The German 3rd Reserve Division, commanded by Curt von Morgen, arrived too late on the scene to intervene.